 When you remain stuck in late evening Atlanta traffic after a delayed flight holding you back at an alien city airport for a good part of a day, there’s hardly anything that can seemingly go wrong!
-I lived through all these irritations upon my return to my in Atlanta last month, only to realize that humans can never have enough patience to deal with the vagaries of life.
+I lived through all these irritations upon my return to Atlanta last month, only to realize that humans can never have enough patience to deal with the vagaries of life.
 I had rather excitedly plugged in my portable hard drive into my laptop to watch a movie, only to see nothing happening to the computer!
-My little ten year old daughter came running up to me to tell me how the drive had stopped working a few days back.
+My little ten-year-old daughter came running up to me to tell me how the drive had stopped working a few days back.
 Gosh – there was a terrible expense staring me right in the eye.

 It didn’t take me long to recollect memories of how I’d ended up paying four times the price of the hard drive the last time my little kid had dropped it off from the computer table.
 Not sure if the guys at the data recovery lab were rubbing it in when they told me that I’d damaged data clusters by trying to screw-drive my way through the hard drive case.
-The data that the drive contained was too precious for the hefty cost to deter me from going ahead with the data recovery.
+The data that the drive contained was too precious for the hefty cost to deter me from data recovery.

 Thankfully, my second rendezvous with misery was not that bitter, and that’s all thanks to the highest degree of professionalism shown by the team at SalvageDatas, arguably the most renowned and reliable data recovery service in and around Atlanta, as all my geeky friends seemed to exude a lot of confidence while suggesting the company to me.
 Coming from the service industry myself, I completely realize the practice of overcharging that expert service firms are adept at.
-However it pleased me no ends to know that they didn’t charge anything for carrying out inspections of the drives.
-Free inspection is just one of the many customer centric features provided by SalvageData, some of the others being:-
+However, it pleased me no ends to know that they didn’t charge anything for carrying out inspections of the drives.
+Free inspection is just one of the many customer-centric features provided by SalvageData, some of the others being:-

 - 24×7 support and guidance on data recovery and storage medium damages